playfulprogramming/playfulprogramming/content/blog/how-to-pick-tech-stacks-for-new-projects/index.md

 - Courses will need content, so a way to upload/view content on courses

-Notice how when I'm thinking about the features in a minimal way (just enough to suffice with our limited resources by ignoring the nuances of certain permission features), _I'm also mentally mapping how the data should be structured and thinking about long-term implications_ in such a way that we can add them later without refactoring everything.
+While thinking about these features, I want to keep the implementation details to a minimum, just enough to suffice with our resources by ignoring the nuances of certain permission features.
+However, notice how, despite thinking about the features minimally, *I'm also mentally mapping how the data should be structured and thinking about long-term implications* in such a way that we can add them later without refactoring everything.
 This balance during architecture can be tough to achieve and becomes more and more natural with experience.

 # Requirements {#data-requirements}